 - 4. Place the workpiece to be cut on top of the platform mounted to the table.
-Ensure the workpiece is firmly against the backfence (Fig. 9). - 5.
+Ensure the workpiece is firmly against the backfence (Fig. 25). - 5.
 Secure the material before cutting.
-Cut slowly through the material.
-Failure to clamp securely or cut slowly could result in the material coming loose and causing injury.
+Cut slowly through the material using a out-down-andback motion.
+Failure to clamp securely or cut slowly could result in the material coming the desired miter angle.
+ACAUTION: Continued use of a platform with several kerfs may cause loss of material control and possible injury.

 After several cuts are made at various miter angles other than 0°, the platform may weaken and not properly support the work.
-Install a new, unused platform to the saw after presetting the desired miter angle
+Install a new, unused platform to the saw after presetting